williamverdolini/williamverdolini.github.com/_posts/discitur_en/2014-01-29-discitur-Pagination_en.md

 }
 </script>

-Another aspect related to the management of the states and routing that I had to manage is paginated research.
+Another aspect related to the states and routing management that I had to face is paginated research.
 The scenario is quite simple and common:

 - search form that launches a server-side search